How quickly might you expect a profound loss of sensation to come back "online"?

 Like with a burr in your finger, your signaling and healing systems perform their tasks but don't care what humans name the problems.

-Could some treatment-resistant forms of pain and impaired functions be a stalled state of automation?
+Could some treatment-resistant forms of pain and impaired functions be a stalled state of sensorimotor adaptation?

 Couldn't the healing processes be continuously attempting to resume?
 For most injuries, couldn't the healing processes stop-resume multiple times before completing?

-Could "managed" pain be possible when the automation is "working" but conveying wrong information that may be blocked?
+Could "managed" pain be possible when sensorimotor adaptation is "working" but conveying corrupted information or information of a problem that hasn't healed?

-Could "automation" explain how other sensory functions might work?
+Could "stuck" sensorimotor adaptation explain how other sensory functions might work?

 "Kathy" had complex regional pain syndrome (CRPS or RSD) for many years.
 She had a sympathectomy that turned off the automation of skin temperature control in her left hand.
 Her hands had both turned unresponsively cold.(1 in Figure 8)